spinecone/build-a-bot-workshop/set_up_github.md

 *
 Create a book.txt file inside the hello-world-bot directory and paste the text file into it (we could have created it in the bash console, but pasting large amounts of text into the browser bash console can cause problems).
 *
-Remove any extraneous text, like the table of contents or appendix.
+Remove any extraneous text that you don't want to tweet, like the table of contents or appendix.